LunaCelestine/ProceduralGenerationVR/README.md

 Importing the mixed reality toolkit into the project gives you access to a number or examples and prefabs that make working with WMR in Unity fairly simple.

-The view of the headset is render seperately for each eye display as show below:
+The view of the headset is rendered separately for each eye display as show below:

 ![View](wmrview.png?raw=true "Voxels")

-The player can neavigate around the terrain using the motion controllers.
+The player can navigate around the terrain using the motion controllers.
 In order to move forward, the player simply point to the location where they'd like to go and uses the joystick on the controller which shows a line leading to that spot.
-When released, the player teleports to that location.
+When the joystick is released, the player teleports to that location.